-Coronavirus updates: Variant found in South Africa poses challenge; Britain, Germany set new travel curbs
+Coronavirus updates: Variant found in South Africa prompts travel curbs; E.U. seeks answers on vaccine delays

-Britain and Germany have introduced new travel restrictions aimed at curbing the spread of several new variants, including those found in South Africa and Brazil.
+Britain and Germany were rolling out new travel restrictions aimed at curbing the spread of several new variants, including those found in South Africa and Brazil.
 On Friday, the British government banned direct passenger flights from the United Arab Emirates, where a surge in new infections has been blamed on a flood of international travel to and from Dubai.

 Britain’s Foreign Office and Department for Transport also banned travel from Burundi and Rwanda, both of which have reported cases involving the South African variant.